Create A Business Customer

 }'

-The response body to this request will contain the id of the newly created person.
-Use this id to create a relationship between the person and the business by calling the POST /relationships endpoint specifying the BENEFICIAL_OWNER_OF relationship type.
+To add the personal customer as a beneficial owner, we'll take the resource id and create a beneficial owner relationship between the person and the business by calling the POST /relationships endpoint specifying relationship type: BENEFICIAL_OWNER_OF .

 curl \